-Students may interview for only one advocacy honors program, unless they are one of the top eight (8) oralist/advocate finalists.
-The top eight (8) oralist/advocate finalists for the Appellate Advocacy Track, Negotiation Track, and Trial Practice Track are allowed to interview for all three honors programs.
-In addition, any student, regardless of Track, who receives an A+ or A in their second semester LAWS II class will have the opportunity to interview for the Moot Court Honors Program.
+Students may interview for only one advocacy honors program.
+Any student, regardless of Track, who receives an A+ or A in their second semester LAWS II class will also have the opportunity to interview for the Moot Court Honors Program as a brief writer without regard to their performance in the intramural competition.

 A student may be eligible for membership in the Trial Advocacy Honors Program during the second and third year only if he or she is in good academic standing.
 Participating on a TAHP competition team as an advocate requires that a student has taken or is enrolled in Evidence within the same academic year of the competition.
 This requirement may be waived by the faculty advisor(s).
 Any student placed on academic probation after their selection to the program, but prior to their completing the TAHP Trial Advocacy course will be ineligible from participating in the program.
-Any student placed on academic probation after successfully completing the TAHP Trial Advocacy course will be excluded for the following semester.
+Any student placed on academic probation after successfully completing the

+TAHP Trial Advocacy course will be excluded for the following semester.
 If academic probation is cured, the prospective member may become eligible and be able to participate in the program if a position becomes available.